tamutus/memoripy-for-vigil/README.md

 These dependencies will be installed automatically with pip install memoripy.

 ## License
-Memoripy is licensed under the MIT License.
+Memoripy is licensed under the Apache 2.0 License.

 ## Contributing
 Contributions are welcome!
 Feel free to open issues or submit pull requests for improvements.